 Upon substantial completion of all required appurtenant utility improvements and connection of same to the public system and upon completion of each of the other required improvements, the obligor (or the performance guaranty) shall notify the governing body, in writing, by certified mail addressed in care of the Township Clerk, of the completion or substantial completion of improvements and shall send a copy thereof to the Township Engineer.
 Thereupon the Township Engineer shall, within 10 days of notification, conduct a full inspection of the specified improvements, file a detailed report in writing with the governing body, indicating either his approval, partial approval or rejection of the inspected improvements and giving the reasons for any rejection.
 The cost of the improvements as approved or rejected shall be set forth and certified.

-§ 21-59.7 Release.

-The governing body, by resolution, shall either approve, partially approve or reject the inspected improvements on the basis of the report of the Township Engineer and shall notify the obligor in writing, by certified mail, of the contents of the report and the action of the approving authority with relation thereto, not later than 65 days after receipt of the notice from the developer of the completion or substantial completion of the improvements.
-Where partial approval is granted, the developer shall be released from all liability pursuant to the performance guaranty, except for 120% of the cost of the outstanding improvements or 30% of the amount of the original performance guaranty, whichever is greater, to ensure completion of all remaining improvements.
-Failure of the governing body to send or provide such notification to the developer within 65 days shall be deemed to constitute approval of the improvements, and the developer and surety if any, shall be released from all liability pursuant to the performance guaranty for the inspected improvements.

-§ 21-59.8 Developer's Agreement.
+§ 21-59.7 Developer's Agreement.